Mirror Construction for Nakajima Quiver Varieties: Introduction

 \subsection{Acknowledgment}

 The first-named author thanks Xinyu Zhou for helpful discussions on non-Archimedean geometry.
 The second-named author expresses his gratitude to Cheol-Hyun Cho, Hansol Hong and Yoosik Kim for numerous useful discussions and the collaborations on immersed Lagrangians and mirror functors, which form one of the main motivations for this paper.
-The third-named author wants to express his gratitude to Kaoru Ono and Yan-Lung Leon Li for helpful discussions on Kuranishi structures and related topics.
+The third-named author wants to express his gratitude to Ki Fung Chan, Kwokwai Chan, Bohan Fang, Mingyuan Hu, Yan-Lung Leon Li, Yu-Shen Lin, Chiu-Chu Melissa Liu, Kaoru Ono, Eriz Zaslow for valuable discussions.
 We are grateful to Naichung Conan Leung for enlightening discussions on 3D mirror symmetry and moduli theory during our visits to The Chinese University of Hong Kong.